ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   if self.is_alive() then -- Checks if the user is alive.
+   if self.is_alive() then -- Checks whether the user is alive.
       system.log_info("The user is alive.") else
       system.log_info("The user is dead.")